We may earn a commission when you click on the affiliate links in this post.

 The Best Bread Machine Bread Recipe

-My good friend, Abby, has always made THE best bread.
-A few years ago, I asked her what her secret is and she told me she always does her bread in a bread machine.
-I honestly didn’t believe her at first because bread machine bread just isn’t usually good.
-I had attempted making bread in a bread machine at least a dozen times and I could never make it taste right.
-She proved me wrong.
+My good friend Abby makes THE BEST bread.
+A few years ago I convinced her to let me in on her secret, and to my surprise, she simply stated that the secret is that she uses her bread machine.
+Seriously!?
+I honestly didn’t believe her at first, because bread machine bread just isn’t usually good (compared to the classic, manual-rising, oven-baked variety)!
+I’ve attempted making bread in a bread machine at least a dozen times and it always came out dry and hard, and just not quite right.
+Well, she proved me wrong.
 Now making bread/dough in the bread machine is my VERY favorite way to make homemade bread.
-A special thanks to her for sharing this recipe with us (and allowing me to share it with you!)
+Trust me, you are going to love how easy and delicious this recipe is!

 Bread machines are SO convenient.
-You just put everything right in, push go, and it does all the work for you!
-The mixing, the kneading, the rising, the baking…everything!
-Where the bread machine falls short is in the “baking” part.
+You just put everything right in, push go, and they do all the work for you!
+The mixing, the kneading, the rising, the baking – everything!
+Where a bread machine falls short is in the “baking” part.
 When it comes to baking bread, the bread machine is not your friend.
 So what is to be done?
-Shhh.. it’s a secret.
-Here’s what you do: Dump the dough in a bread pan, put it in a COLD oven (no preheating, YAY!), turn the oven on and bake.
+Shhh..
+I’m going to let you in on the secret.
+Here’s what you do: Let the bread machine do all the mixing, kneading, and rising.
+Then dump the dough in a bread pan, put it in a COLD oven (no preheating, YAY!), turn the oven on and bake.
 It’s THAT easy.
+Just these few little steps make a world of difference!

 - When your dough is finished, pour it straight into a greased bread pan.
 If you want to make it look pretty, you can turn it so a smooth side is facing up.
 Then just tuck down any unruly edges.